Review – Yakuza

 And sadly, not all of the titles that are being released tomorrow are playable on the PS3.
 You can check out the complete list at PSPFanboy.

 Now, although this is only for Japan, it does seem that Sony is at least somewhat trying to do what Nintendo has been doing with their Virtual Console Mondays.
-Nintendo has been on the ball ever since the service started a week after the Wii’s launch, and after seeing how much profit they stand to gain from doing nothing releasing their old wares, Sony has decided it’s their turn to milk their customers of their hard-earned money. → Read the rest
+Nintendo has been on the ball ever since the service started a week after the Wii’s launch, and after seeing how much profit they stand to gain from doing nothing releasing their old wares, Sony has decided it’s their turn to milk their customers of their hard-earned money. → Shadow of Read

 Numbers are fun: Super awesome stock update

 While at work today, and trying to justify thinking about video games, I became curious about the recent performance of the three companies gamers (probably) follow most closely.
 Thus you now get to read a rundown of how Microsoft, Sony and Nintendo stock has performed since the launches of the 360, PS3 and Wii respectively.
 But first a few caveats.
 With nothing besides perception to back this up, I’m going to say that Wii sales are more important to Nintendo than either of the other consoles are to the their companies.
 While I’m not sure, and I would be willing to listen to arguments to the contrary, I would say Microsoft is least reliant on its games division, but Sony obviously has diverse business interests as well.
-This means that stock moves could have nothing to do with game sales, and I am completely spinning my wheels. → Read the rest
+This means that stock moves could have nothing to do with game sales, and I am completely spinning my wheels.
+Maybe it will be a fun ride anyway.

 Weekly News We Care About Wrap Up – 6.23.06